e-fx/e-fx.github.io/_posts/2023-05-06-The USDJPY pair saw a quick rebound into the 135 yen range.md

 ---
 date: 2023-05-07 12:00:00
 layout: post
-title: The USDJPY pair saw a quick rebound into the 135 yen range
+title: The USDJPY pair saw a quick rebound into the 135 yen
 subtitle: The 135 yen level appears to be strong resistance.
 description: DAILY MARKET NEWS FOR FX-TRADERS.
 image: https://e-fx.github.io/assets/img/news-20230507.jpg